 Naan is a popular flatbread of the Indian subcontinent, served along side rich curries and gravies.
 With its origin in old Persian cuisine, the Indian naan belongs to a family of flatbreads that have evolved in various ways and span from the middle east to far east.
 The word “naan” means “bread” in Persian language.

-For instance, nan-e barbari, nan-e sangak and nan-e taftun are the popular naans of Iran.
-On the other hand, the famous varieties of the Indian sub continent include garlic naan, butter naan, Peshawari naan, Kashmiri naan, paneer naan etc. But for today we will focus on the plain naan.
+For instance, nan-e barbari, nan-e sangak and nan-e taftun are the popular flatbreads of Iran.
+On the other hand, the famous varieties of the Indian sub continent include garlic, butter, Peshawari, Kashmiri, paneer etc. But for today we will focus on the plain version.

 So, what is the perfect naan that we have come to love at the Indian and Pakistani restaurants?